Care for the Patient with a Halo Vest

 Conclusion

-Appropriate nursing care for a patient with a halo vest is important to ensure cervical spine healing, prevention of infection, and reduce skin breakdown in the process.
+Appropriate nursing care for a patient with a halo vest is important to ensure cervical spine healing, prevent infection, and reduce skin breakdown.
 The nurse caring for this patient should expect to assist patients for 8-12 weeks.
 During this time, the nurse should place priority on educating the patient and the patient’s family or caregivers on the appropriate care of the halo vest and pins.
 Through proper education and resources provided, the patient can heal and return to their normal activities of daily living.

 Ask yourself...